Mattyyzz/Matthew-Zimmerman-Portfolio/README.md

 ![Screenshot (115)](https://github.com/user-attachments/assets/ec20b872-6280-46b0-ad5e-e2e0b8742834)

-In this example, we have a domain, subdomain, path, and are asking the user questions such as if the website is a non-profit and is secure or not.
+In this example, we have a domain, subdomain, path, and are asking the user questions such as if the website is a non-profit and is it secure or not.